 Obeah from Jamaica has practitioners also in a tradition of spiritualism, pocomania or revivialism.
 Obeah is heavily folk magick based, and ceremonial magic based using the 4th and 5th books of Moses.
 Folk magick, ceremonial magic and sorcery is evident within the Bokor, secret societies, black lodges of Haiti, and is not considered religion nor Voudou, even if used for healing.
 They do use Lwa more so the congo based Petro, Baron Samedi and Kalfu (carrefour, four square).

 Some people identify Hoodoo, conjure and appalachian magic as the same, but they have regional differences.
-As explained to me by my apprentice, Appalachia has more scottish roots, conjure has more dutch germanic roots with hex signs etc, and hoodoo is more african based.
+As explained to me by my apprentice, Appalachia has more scottish roots, Granny or Hexen has more dutch germanic roots with hex signs etc that mixed with natives to use pow wow healing methods, and hoodoo is more african based.
+Conjure can be xonidered more spirit based.
 Although each region included european, native american and african practices, they settled into slightly different traditions and had different local plants.